ably77/gloo-mesh-aoa/notes.md

 gloo mesh on port 443

-httpbin on 80 at /get
+httpbin on port 80 at /get and /anything - delegated route tables
-- this route is rate limited at 20 req/sec
-- when you are rate limited, the transformationfilter provides a pretty message
-- log4j WAF policy enabled on this route

-httpbin on 443 at /get
+httpbin on port 443 at /get and /anything
-- this route has no limits
-- log4j WAF policy enabled on this route

-grafana on port 443 at /grafana

-bookinfo on 80 at /productpage
-- this route is rate limited at 15 req/sec
-- when you are rate limited, the transformationfilter provides a pretty message
-- log4j WAF policy enabled on this route